 You can change your current insurance in the following cases:

-1. Expiry of the contract
+1. Expiry of contract:

 2. Change of vehicle:

 It is possible to change insurers without loss of premium when you change your vehicle.
 The premium will be refunded proportionally.

 The insurance provider may change the premiums or general insurance conditions for the following insurance year.
 The policyholder must be informed of these changes at least 25 days prior to the start of the new insurance year.

 If the policyholder has any objections, he may cancel his insurance contract for the end of the insurance year.
 The cancellation letter must reach the insurance company by the last day of the insurance year.
 With some insurers this only applies in case of a premium increase, with others, it may also apply to premium reduction (cf. general insurance conditions).

 With a change of ownership, rights and obligations from the existing liability insurance transfer to the new owner.
 The new owner may cancel this policy within 14 days after taking over ownership.

 Liability insurance lapses as soon as the new vehicle licence is issued based on the proof of insurance from another company.
 Comprehensive (or casco) insurance ends on the date of transfer of ownership.
 The premium will be refunded proportionally.